 Yes; it is our goal to provide the District with efficient and convenient services, and we are pleased to announce the ability to pay your fire taxes by credit card, on-line only, using any of the following cards: American Express, Discover, MasterCard, and VISA or bank debit.
-The payment processing service, Point & Pay, charges a nominal convenience fee based on the amount of the transaction when paying by credit or debit card or a flat fee when paying by VISA debit card.
+The payment processing service, Point & Pay, charges a nominal convenience fee based on the amount of the transaction when paying by credit card or a flat fee when paying by debit card.
 Click here for more information.

 What is the benefit of paying by credit card?

 Avoid long lines at the Tax Office and pay your taxes in the comfort of your own home, or on the go.
 If you have back taxes and would like to put them on your credit card, click here to pay your taxes online.

 Tax bills are always mailed out at the end of June for any given year.
 Supplemental bills are mailed out at the end of December.
 Exceptions might be made in the event of failed budget votes, which may cause a delay in billing.

 Real Estate, Personal Property, Motor Vehicle, and Supplemental taxes are all due in one installment.
 All bills not paid on or before the first business day of the month following the due date are subject to interest at the rate of 1.5% per month (18% per year) from the due date.
 There will be a minimum interest charge of $2.00 per bill.
 We apply payments to the oldest outstanding bill first, and interest must be paid before principle.

 What if I did not receive a tax bill?